Every year is different but the main activities in an NYO composers’ year might include:

 • Watching and listening to the orchestra rehearse (you can learn a lot from watching this amazing orchestra preparing their repertoire)

 The first stage of the NYO composer application is to send us a portfolio of some of your recent work.
-You will need to send it to our office (see this page for our address) by 6 June 2017.
-Have a look below for some tips on how to prepare your portfolio and an idea of what we’re looking for.
+You will need to upload your portfolio on Dropbox.

-We read your portfolios and on this basis invite you to an interview.
+We look through your portfolios and invite you to an interview on this basis.
 This is what we are looking for at this stage:

 • That you have imagination (the most important feature for a potential NYO composer)